microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/07-private-endpoint.md

 ## Coach Tips

-1) If the attendee has trouble with private endpoint working with the Pizzeria application, make sure they check the logs.
-It's common for the dataSourceURL/username/password to be misconfigured
+* If the attendee has trouble with private endpoint working with the Pizzeria application, make sure they check the logs.
+It's common for the dataSourceURL, username, or password to be misconfigured.
-2) This challenge will not work if the attendee is using the Basic tier: https://docs.microsoft.com/en-us/azure/mysql/concepts-data-access-security-private-link
+* This challenge will not work if the attendee is using the [Basic tier](https://docs.microsoft.com/en-us/azure/mysql/concepts-data-access-security-private-link).